Likwusik/Likwusik/README.md

  # Welcome to My GitHub Profile!

 Hello!
-I'm Anzhelika, a technology enthusiast with a passion for learning various programming languages and developer tools.
-My journey started with exploring diverse fields, but lately, I've been focused on honing my skills in Salesforce technology, aiming to become a Salesforce Developer.
+I'm Anzhelika and I like Salesforce!
+Learning something new in this area and being able to use my skills in a real commercial project gives me great satisfaction.
+Therefore, I have a strong motivation and desire to become part of a team where I could grow and also take part in improving a common product.
+As Salesforce Developer, I offer knowledge and skills in Apex, LWC, Visualforce, SOQL & SOSL and other functionalities and platform tools.

 ## Current Interests